cwi-dis/zandbak-orchestrator/README.md

-# VR2Gather Orchestrator v2
+# INDUX-R Orchestrator v2

-Orchestrator application to go along with the VR2Gather architecture, handling user and session management as well as transmission of binary data between users over the network.
+Orchestrator application for the INDUX-R project, handling user and session management as well as transmission of binary data between users over the network.
+This repository is a fork of the VR2Gather Orchestrator, adapting it to the needs of the INDUX-R project.

 ## Running the Orchestrator